 All SoFi personal loans are unsecured, meaning there is no collateral required.
 Personal loans are not available in Mississippi and some of the loan requirements may vary depending on where you live due to specific state regulations.

 When you take out a loan, SoFi reports your payments to all three credit bureaus, so it can help your credit as long as you pay on time each month.

 What kind of borrower is SoFi looking for?
 The company’s underwriting standards are actually quite different from traditional lenders.

 Your credit score is important, but other factors weigh more heavily, including a flawless payment history, a high-income potential, and the type of industry you work in.

+Most borrowers have good to excellent credit.
 It’s ok if your credit history isn’t very long, as long as your cash flow can cover your new loan amount on top of your regular day-to-day expenses.
-The minimum FICO credit score required to qualify for a SoFi personal loan is 680.
+The minimum FICO score required to qualify for a SoFi personal loan is 680.
 The median gross income is $106,000.

 There are no set limits to the length of your credit history or your debt to income (DTI) ratio.
 Most lenders want to see no more than a 36% DTI but SoFI might be more lenient if you demonstrate that you have the financial means to meet all of your payments each month.

 The first step in the application process is to pre-qualify for a personal loan with SoFi.
 This allows you to check what rates you’re eligible for with the added benefit of not having a hard pull affect your credit score.
 The pre-approval process is quick and easy; in fact, it takes less than two minutes.

 Start by creating an account with your name, state of residence, email, and password.
 Once you do that, you’ll enter some information about your education and employment history.
 The good thing is that you don’t have to enter your social security number at this point.